 Some additional notes on oxycodone that may be of interest: grapefruit juice tends to make the side effects of opioids worse, so it’s recommended that you avoid drinking it while taking oxycodone.
 It may also be helpful to know the signs of opioid overdose so that you can keep yourself and those around you safe.
 Signs of overdose can include:

 - Limp or weak muscles

 - Difficulty breathing, including slowed or stopped breathing

 - Fainting, loss of consciousness, or coma

-Despite its risks and addictive potential, oxycodone has the potential to be an effective method for pain management when used appropriately as prescribed.
-When oxycodone is prescribed, a health care provider monitor use and once the medication is no longer needed for pain relief, will gradually ease the patient off the drug, as suddenly stopping may be dangerous.
-If you’re still curious to know more about oxycodone and other prescription opioid medications, check out the National Institute on Drug Abuse (NIDA).
+Despite its risks and addictive potential, oxycodone can be an effective method for pain management when used as prescribed.
+If you are interested in learning more about oxycodone and other prescription opioid medications, consider checking out the National Institute on Drug Abuse (NIDA).

-Hope this cure at least some of your curiosity,
+Hope this curbs at least some of your curiosity!

 Originally published Sep 16, 2011